What Is Competitive Analysis?

-- Website Speed: High speed is extremely important as the customer may not want to wait for long times.
+- Website Speed: High speed is essential as the customer may not want to wait for long times.
 Customers today are more likely to use websites that do not take much time to load.

-- Website Traffic: This is an extremely important metric as an accurate measure of the number of people visiting your website relates directly to the popularity and demand of your product among the consumers.
+- Website Traffic: This is a vital metric as an accurate measure of the number of people visiting your website relates directly to the popularity and demand of your product among the consumers.

 - Traffic Sources: Analyzing whether the people coming to your website are doing so organically or via some sources.
-This helps you analyze what works and what doesn’t for the growth of the organization.
+This information helps you analyze what works and what doesn’t for the organization’s growth.

 Q: What is the purpose of Competitive Analysis?

-A: Competitive Analysis is done to understand the strengths and weaknesses of your competitors and to establish what strategies you can employ to have the best possible outcomes from your product.
+Competitive analysis helps establish what strategies you can employ to have the best possible outcomes for your product.